-Collaborative leadership is a style that is popular these days.
-Directive leadership is falling out of fashion as people demand more input and respect.
+Collaborative leadership is a style that is increasingly popular these days.
+Directive leadership is falling out of fashion as team members demand more input and respect.

 Team members can become highly engaged in teams with inclusive and collaborative leadership.
 Instead of telling people what to do, you are asking them.
 It’s a big difference.